Jay-Waves/pyqt-wizard/ReadMe.md

 ### 2\.
 Create a Python Virtual Environment:

-It's a good practice to use a virtual environment for Python projects to avoid any dependency conflicts.
+It's a good practice to use a virtual environment of Python projects to avoid any dependency conflicts.

 ```bash
 cd /path/to/your/workspace